When Can Debt Collectors Call You?

 What about weekends and holidays?
 Fortunately, many businesses, including collection agencies, are closed on weekends and holidays.
 Although the FDCPA doesn't specifically state which days of the week collectors can and cannot call, it does state that collectors cannot communicate with you during times "which should be known to be inconvenient."

 If a collector calls at a bad time, simply say, "This is not a convenient time" and let them know specifically what time is convenient.
 The debt collector is required to honor your request, even if you make it verbally.
 Make a note of this conversation including the date and time.
 Make note also of any future calls the debt collectors makes to you at the time you've told them is inconvenient.
 You may have grounds to sue the collector if it continues calling you at a time you've stated is inconvenient for you.

 How to Handle Excessive Collection Calls

-If you believe a debt collector is violating the law by calling you outside the allowed times or by calling more frequently than they should, especially after you've sent a cease and desist letter asking them to stop calling, you can report them to the CFPB and your state Attorney General.
-With enough consumer complaints either authority may fine the debt collector and require them to stop violating the law.
+If you believe a debt collector is violating the law by calling you outside the allowed times or by calling more frequently than they should, especially after you've sent a cease and desist letter asking them to stop calling, you can report them to the CFPB and your state's Attorney General.
+With enough consumer complaints, the authority may impose a fine on the debt collector and require them to stop violating the law.